She's Your Lover Now

-"She's Your Lover Now" is a song written by singer-songwriter Bob Dylan, and recorded for his 1966 album Blonde on Blonde, but ultimately never used.
+"She's Your Lover Now" is a song written by the American singer-songwriter Bob Dylan, and recorded for his 1966 album Blonde on Blonde, but ultimately never used.
 It is a "dramatized scene for three players, but only one speaker – the singer – who's attempting to unravel a tangle of complicated emotions."
 Despite the unfinished recording, critic Greil Marcus wrote in his 1975 book Mystery Train that "thanks to a guitar note here, a piano rumble there, Dylan's bitterest lyrics, and his unforgiving vocal, it is one of the most terrifying performances ever recorded."

 Recording

 The third session for Blonde on Blonde, which took place on January 21, 1966, in Studio A of Columbia Recording Studios in New York City, focused entirely on laying down a complete take of "She's Your Lover Now".
 Sixteen takes were recorded between 2:30 pm and 2:30 am, but several were false starts.
 The most complete take with the full band, albeit one that breaks down before the end of the song, was take 15, which was released in 1991 on The Bootleg Series Volumes 1-3 (Rare & Unreleased) 1961-1991.
 After January 21, 1966, the song was dropped from recording and never returned to.

 Take 16, a complete version of the song with just Dylan on piano and vocals – which was highly praised by Paul Williams in Bob Dylan Performing Artist The Early Years 1960–1973 – was released in 2015 on the deluxe and collector's editions of The Bootleg Series Vol. 12: The Cutting Edge 1965–1966, along with various other takes of the song.
 Take 6 of the song appeared on all versions of The Bootleg Series Vol. 12.

 On the recording sheet, each take is titled "Just a Little Glass of Water", which was the song's working name.